-- our limited operating history; - our future profitability, liquidity and capital resources; - developments in the world's financial and capital markets and our access to such markets; - retention of our existing certificates of authority in each state and the District of Columbia (D.C.) and our ability to remain a mortgage insurer in good standing in each state and D.C.; - changes in the business practices of Fannie Mae and Freddie Mac (collectively, the GSEs), including implementation of the new Private Mortgage Insurer Eligibility Requirements (PMIERs) or decisions that have the impact of decreasing or discontinuing the use of mortgage insurance as credit enhancement; - our ability to remain a qualified mortgage insurer under the PMIERs and other requirements imposed by the GSEs, which they may change at any time; - actions of existing competitors, including governmental agencies like the Federal Housing Administration (FHA) and the Veterans Administration (VA), and potential market entry by new competitors; - adoption of new or changes to existing laws and regulations or their enforcement and implementation by regulators; - changes to the GSEs' role in the secondary mortgage market or other changes that could affect the residential mortgage industry generally or mortgage insurance in particular; - potential future lawsuits, investigations or inquiries or resolution of current inquiries; - changes in general economic, market and political conditions and policies, interest rates, inflation and investment results or other conditions that affect the housing market or the markets for home mortgages or mortgage insurance; - our ability to implement our business strategy, including our ability to write mortgage insurance on high quality low down payment residential mortgage loans, implement successfully and on a timely basis, complex infrastructure, systems, procedures, and internal controls to support our business and regulatory and reporting requirements of the insurance industry; - our ability to attract and retain a diverse customer base, including the largest mortgage originators; - failure of risk management or pricing or investment strategies; - emergence of unexpected claim and coverage issues, including claims exceeding our reserves or amounts we had expected to experience; - failure to maintain, improve and continue to develop necessary information technology systems or the failure of technology providers to perform; and - ability to recruit, train and retain key personnel.
+- our future profitability, liquidity and capital resources; - · developments in the world's financial and capital markets and our access to such markets, including reinsurance; - retention of our existing certificates of authority in each state and the District of Columbia (D.C.) and our ability to remain a mortgage insurer in good standing in each state and D.C.; - changes in the business practices of Fannie Mae and Freddie Mac (collectively, the GSEs), including implementation of and changes to the Private Mortgage Insurer Eligibility Requirements (PMIERs) or decisions that have the impact of decreasing or discontinuing the use of mortgage insurance as credit enhancement; - our ability to remain a qualified mortgage insurer under the PMIERs and other requirements imposed by the GSEs, which they may change at any time; - actions of existing competitors, including governmental agencies like the Federal Housing Administration (FHA) and the Veterans Administration (VA), and potential market entry by new competitors or consolidation of existing competitors; - adoption of new or changes to existing laws and regulations or their enforcement and implementation by regulators; - changes to the GSEs' role in the secondary mortgage market or other changes that could affect the residential mortgage industry generally or mortgage insurance in particular; - potential future lawsuits, investigations or inquiries or resolution of current lawsuits or inquiries; - changes in general economic, market and political conditions and policies, interest rates, inflation and investment results or other conditions that affect the housing market or the markets for home mortgages or mortgage insurance; - our ability to implement our business strategy, including our ability to write mortgage insurance on high quality low down payment residential mortgage loans, implement successfully and on a timely basis, complex infrastructure, systems, procedures, and internal controls to support our business and regulatory and reporting requirements of the insurance industry; - our ability to attract and retain a diverse customer base, including the largest mortgage originators; - failure of risk management or pricing or investment strategies; - emergence of unexpected claim and coverage issues, including claims exceeding our reserves or amounts we had expected to experience; - our ability to utilize our net operating loss carryforwards, which could be limited or eliminated in various ways, including if we experience an ownership change as defined in Section 382 of the Internal Revenue Code; - failure to maintain, improve and continue to develop necessary information technology systems or the failure of technology providers to perform; and - ability to recruit, train and retain key personnel. - 3